jerkar/legacy-web-site/_jbake-site-sources/content/tell-me-more.md

 * developers can leverage the regular Java mechanisms (Inheritance, composition, jar module dependency) to re-use build element or share settings

 ## What about Java cons ?
-So far, the two main reasons invoked why Java was not favored to write build scripts is that :
+So far, the two main reasons invoked why Java not favored to write build scripts is that :

 1. build scripts written in Java would need to be compiled them self prior to be executed
 2. Java is verbose